-- I can use ideas from other people when I am designing. - I can produce a plan and explain it. - I can evaluate and suggest improvements for my designs. - I can evaluate products for both their purpose and appearance. - I can explain how I have improved my original design. - I can present a product in an interesting way. - I can measure accurately. - I can persevere and adapt my work when my original ideas do not work. - I know how to be both hygienic and safe when using food.
+- I can use ideas from other people when I am designing. - I can produce a plan and explain it. - I can evaluate and suggest improvements for my designs. - I can evaluate products for both their purpose and appearance. - I can explain how I have improved my original design. - I can present a product in an interesting way. - I can measure accurately. - I can persevere and adapt my work when my original ideas do not work. - I can make a product which uses both electrical and mechanical components. - I know how to be both hygienic and safe when using food.